FinalJest/team-fight/GOALS.md

 * Bo2
 * Tournaments can have play-offs
+* Transfer page
+* Free agents market page
+* Teams store records against each other
+* README is project specific

+## v3

 * Groups can have multiple games between same teams
-* Teams store records against each other
+* Losing bracket
 * Data is stored to local storage
 * Migration of data
-* Transfer page
-* Free agents market page
-* README is project specific
 * Unit test coverage

-## v3
+## v4

 * Rework of visuals
-* Losing bracket
 * Sorting tables
 * Modal windows refactoring
 * Drag-n-drop UI where appropriate